Valorant Champions Tour

 The Valorant Champions Tour (VCT) is a global competitive esports tournament series for the video game Valorant organised by Riot Games, the game's developers.
 The series runs multiple events throughout each season, culminating in Valorant Champions, the top-level event of the tour.
 The VCT was announced in 2020, with its inaugural season taking place in 2021.

 History

 2021–2022: Open-qualifiers era

 In November 2020, Riot Games announced the first Valorant Champions Tour, a tournament series divided into three tiers: Challengers, Masters, and Champions.
-Challengers would act as the lowest tier, split into six regions.
+Challengers would act as the lowest tier, split into seven regions: North America, Brazil, Latin America (Hispanic America), EMEA, Southeast Asia (which later included South Asia and Oceania, becoming the Asia-Pacific region), Korea, Japan.
 Teams that advance past Challengers would move on to Masters, where teams would not be divided by regions anymore, and the top 16 teams from Masters would move on to Champions, the final tournament of VCT.
 In February 2021, they announced the VCT Game Changers, a supplementary tournament initiative for women and marginalized genders.